autobib/autobib/docs/changelog/next.md

 ## Breaking changes

-- The `-f/--fields` and `--all-fields` flags in `autobib find` has been removed.
+- The `-f/--fields` and `--all-fields` flags in `autobib find` have been removed.
-  Their functionality has been superseded template support with the new `--template` flag.
+  Their functionality has been superseded by template support with the new `--template` flag.

 ## New features